 Robert Svoboda’s donation to the Northern Rockies Heritage Center of a large collection of rare photos and post cards of Montana is highlighted here.
 This Web exhibit presents picture postcards that were circulated during the first half of the 19th century.
 Mr. Svoboda received the collection from his mother, who started the collection in 1906.
 He expanded the collection up to its present size of 22,673 postcards.
 Since his family did not plan to continue the collection, Mr. Svoboda entrusted it intact to the Northern Rockies Heritage Center.

 The Svoboda collection includes postcards of printed images and Real Photos.
 The latter may have a caption printed from handwriting on the negative or glass.
 Their subject matter provides remarkable snapshots of history even after scanning and reduction for Web display.

 Expanding Photo Collection

 Representative images have been chosen from many thousands of statewide images so that those interested may see the wide variety of postcards in the collection.
-More photos will be added over the coming months.
+More photos will be added soon.